SkylineCommunications/Skyline.DataMiner.Utils.InteractiveAutomationScriptToolkit/README.md

 }

-// You can define your dialogs by inheriting from the Dialog class public class HelloWorldDialog : Dialog
+// You can define your dialogs by inheriting from the Dialog class public class HelloWorldDialog : Dialog<GridPanel>
 {
 	public HelloWorldDialog(IEngine engine)
 		: base(engine)